Ace the ISEB Test — Free Practice and Explanations [2024]

 Free ISEB Practice Test Questions

-The ISEB test is computerized and can be taken in your child's prep school or one of the senior schools you're applying for.
+The ISEB test, also known as ISEB Common Pre-Test, is computerized and can be taken in your child's prep school or one of the senior schools you're applying for.
 The test is also adaptive, meaning that the difficulty increases the more your child succeeds.

 • English - This section assesses reading comprehension, writing skills, and knowledge of grammar and vocabulary.
 The section has a time limit of 40 minutes.